-As usual in the planning of the 2019-2020 program, centers were asked to complete a short RFP, requesting contact information (individual's name, email address, and center name); plans for workshops in the 2019 program year; expected number of days; anticipated dates; expected number of teachers; and additional information as needed (https://quarknet.org/content/summer-2019-rfp).
-Staff teachers then followed up with centers via emails and/or phone calls as a reminder and/or to help clarify any questions.
+Program Year 2018-2019.
+As usual in the planning of a given program year, centers were asked to complete a short RFP, requesting contact information (individual's name, email address, and center name); plans for workshops in the program year; expected number of days; anticipated dates; expected number of teachers; which nationally-led workshop if desired; and additional information as needed (https://quarknet.org/content/summer-2019-rfp).
+Then, staff teachers followed up with centers via emails and/or phone calls as a reminder and/or to help clarify any questions.
 As reported by QuarkNet staff teachers, typically these center-level workshop requests are initially confirmed; and finalized with an official follow-up funding letter that stipulates the maximum dollar amounts allocated for that center.
-Staff teachers also track requests for national workshop engagement and accommodate these requests to the extent to which their schedule permits (personal communication, email March 15, 2019).
+Staff teachers also tracked requests for national workshop engagement and accommodate these requests to the extent to which their schedule permits (personal communication, email March 15, 2019).